 The Anatomy of the Lower Back

-In order to understand your lower back pain, you need to understand the anatomy of your back and what could be causing your pain.
+In order to understand your lower back pain and the appropriate therapies, you need to understand the anatomy of your back and what could be causing your pain.
 Armed with this knowledge, you can work with your doctor to reach an accurate diagnosis.

 The spine, made up of different bony sections called vertebra, is divided into four different sections: